Lahaul and Spiti Information

 This ancient village on the confluence of Chandra and Bhaga rivers is associated with several myths and legends.
 It is said that Chandra, the dauthter of Moon and Bhaga, the son of Sun married here.
 The Guru Ghantal Monastery, 4km from Tandi is said to be the oldest Gompa of Lahaul.
 The monastery with pyramidal roof and exquisite carvings has idols of Padmasambhava and Brajeshwari Devi.
 The /Ghantal’ festival is celebrated here on the full moon night in mid-June.

 The historical village on the right bank of Chandra river is famous for its unique eight storied castle of the Thakur of Gondla.
 The fair held in the month of July at the local monastery attracts a large number of visitors.
+About 18km from Keylong, the Lahaul valley is famous for its royal heritage.
+The eight storeyed residence of the Thakur of Gondla called the Gondla Castle or fort was constructed in the 17th century.
+There is also a gompa in this village, which attracts the masses, especially during the fair celebrated in June.

 It is located on the confluence of Chenab and Mayar Nallah and is known for the intricately carved shrine of goddess Markula Devi, dating back to 10th 11th century.